mrbardia72/shorturl-rest-api/README.md

 3. To run, you must enter the browser's address below.
 4. example
 5. api/url.php?url=www.iran.ir&key=2203
-6. output In the form json
+6. output In the form json.
 7. {
     "msg": "stored in the database",
     "url_short": "url.ir/S5RdphJ",